PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 ES6 feature that allows boxing software component with an interception of component handlers, like getting/setting/deleting/enumeration object properties, applying arguments to functions, etc.

 #### ```Pure Function```

+A function where the return value is only determined by its input values, without ```side effects```.

 ## Q: